History of rugby union matches between Australia and Wales

-Since 1908 Australia and Wales have competed against each other in rugby union in 45 matches, Australia having won 31, Wales 13, with 1 draw.
+Since 1908 Australia and Wales have competed against each other in rugby union in forty-nine matches, Australia having won thirty-four, Wales fourteen, with one draw.
 Since 2007 the teams have competed for the James Bevan Trophy, which was created to celebrate 100 years of rugby between the two nations.
+In their most recent fixture (2024), Australia won 20–52 in Cardiff.